Treatment

 Take the Blood Count Quiz

-The last time you visited your healthcare provider for an illness, they might have ordered a CBC test to help figure out the diagnosis.
-CBC stands for complete blood count, but what does that mean?
+The last time you visited your doctor for an illness, they might have ordered a CBC test to help figure out the diagnosis.
+CBC stands for complete blood count.
+But what does that mean?
 And what do all those numbers on the result sheet mean?
 Find out by taking this quiz.
 Test results may vary depending on your age, gender, health history, the method used for the test, and other things.
 Ask your healthcare provider what your test results mean for you.

 1. Which blood cells and blood elements are included in a CBC test?